Hilton Named No. 1 Best Place To Work In The World

 Hilton is dedicated to building an inclusive culture that supports team members at every stage of their personal and professional journey and empowers each of them to bring their true, authentic self to work.

-The hospitality company provides best-in-class benefits to both hourly and salaried team members, including expanded parental leave, adoption assistance and exciting travel benefits through its popular Go Hilton team member travel program.
+The hospitality company provides best-in-class benefits to team members, including enhanced parental and adoption leave and exciting travel benefits through its popular Go Hilton team member travel program.

 Hilton, along with the Hilton Global Foundation, also announced today that it will launch Hilton Cares – a program that will provide $500,000 in scholarships and financial assistance for both team members and members of the community passionate about building and growing careers in hospitality.
 Applications will open in early 2024.